 In optimum field conditions, the Sensys system allows acquisition rates of up to 20 hectares a day, significantly reducing survey costs and time over a conventional walked survey.
 Ideal for scanning large sites for housing or solar energy, or infrastructures projects such as, roads/rail, cable routes and pipelines.

-As one of Europe’s leading environmental geophysical contractors TerraDat’s enhanced processing and interpretation capabilities allow datasets to be further interrogated to provide information on a variety of site hazards such as shallow UXO, mine workings and buried structures and services.
+As one of the UK’s leading geophysical contractors TerraDat’s enhanced processing and interpretation capabilities allow the results to be interrogated to provide additional information on a variety of site hazards such as shallow UXO, mine workings and buried structures and services.

 Other survey techniques that can be applied to archaeology include GPR, resistivity mapping, microgravity surveying and electromagnetic ground conductivity.
 TerraDat are uniquely equipped to help assist the investigation of archaeological sites by using our industry-leading, integrated approach to geophysics.